Catherine-Hao/SI507-final-project/README.md

 Codes:
 The data-source repository:
   data_source.py: to implement data scraping for IMDb movies and accessing data using API Key for IMDb reviews;
-  movies.csv: the .csv file storing the IMDB movies data;
+  movies.csv: the .csv file storing the IMDB movies data from https://www.imdb.com/search/title/?groups=top_1000&ref_=adv_prv;
-  movies.json: the .json file storing the IMDB movies data;
+  movies.json: the .json file storing the IMDB movies data from https://www.imdb.com/search/title/?groups=top_1000&ref_=adv_prv;
   reviews_example.json: an example of the .json file storing the IMDB reviews for Dune.